symfony-cmf/create-bundle/README.md

         ]
     },

-Add this bundle to your application's kernel:
+Add this bundle (and its dependencies, if they are not already there) to your application's kernel:

     // application/ApplicationKernel.php
     public function registerBundles()
     {
         return array(
             // ...
+            new JMS\SerializerBundle\JMSSerializerBundle($this),
+            new FOS\RestBundle\FOSRestBundle(),
             new Symfony\Cmf\Bundle\CreateBundle\SymfonyCmfCreateBundle(),
             // ...
         );